casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 ### S3, HTTP and read/write, read-only stores

-As objects are unchanging, they can be readily be side-loaded from an HTTP-server that acts as a read-only store.
-As an example, should a node need to obtain the block `5A4A55A8CA87B584960DCB0673DC1260292991EC6D2B8F214701B5224FB141D2`, it can follow the following steps:
+As objects are unchanging, they can be readily side-loaded from an HTTP-server that acts as a read-only store.
+As an example, should a node need to obtain the block `5A4A55A8CA87B584960DCB0673DC1260292991EC6D2B8F214701B5224FB141D2`, it can take the following steps:

 1. Check one or more configured external HTTP stores by calling `GET store/objects/5A4A55A8CA87B584960DCB0673DC1260292991EC6D2B8F214701B5224FB141D2`
 1. If the request is a hit, try to download the object, deserialize it and validate the hash.
 Should any of these operations fail, discard and continue.
 Otherwise return.